-In the outskirts of the city in the Huelín district, it is well worth taking the bus ride from the centre, or even the walk along Misercordia beach to take in some of biggest names in Russian art, including Vassily Kandinsky, Kazimir Malevich, Marc Chagall, Alexander Deineka and Alexander Rodchenko.
+The “Russian museum” has welcomed over 40 exhibitions with works from some of biggest names in Russian art, including Vassily Kandinsky, Kazimir Malevich, Marc Chagall, Alexander Deineka and Alexander Rodchenko.

-Even if art isn’t your thing, the neighbourhood is still worth checking out, especially the beach which has a lot more of a local feel than La Malagueta with a wide selection of ‘chiringuitos’ or beach bars.
-The Parque del Oeste is also a stone’s throw away.
+Even if art isn’t your thing, the Huelin neighbourhood is still worth checking out.
+Walk along Misericordia beach to take in the wide selection of ‘chiringuitos‘ (beach bars) which have a lot more of a local feel than La Malagueta, for example.